molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Pure Pipes</aside>

 Most Pipes are *pure*, meaning they merely take a value and compute a new value.
-They do not have *side effects*: They do not change the input value, they do not hold any state and they do not change the state of other application parts.
+They do not have *side effects*: They do not change the input value and they do not change the state of other application parts.
 Like pure functions, pure Pipes are relatively easy to test.

 ### GreetPipe